Skip to Main Content

 We only make edits if it does not take away from the integrity of the original quote.

-Reporters do not need to identify vox pop sources if not they are being used as a source to give a general idea of public opinion or to give “color” rather than as a source of information.
+Reporters do not need to identify vox pop sources if they are not being used as a source to give a general idea of public opinion or to give “color” rather than as a source of information.

 Audio cuts of newsmakers may be edited to remove insignificant stumbles.